Table of contents

 Converting

-Summary of various processing steps for plastics (e.g., made from PET, PP, PVC, PI, acetate).
-Typical work steps include cutting rolls into formats, slitting and winding rolls, and packaging – at Pütz Folien, this includes, for example, rolls, cut-to-size material (sheets), and Spools technique.
+Summary of various processing steps of plastics (e.g. made of PET, PP, PVC, PI, acetate).
+Typical work steps are cutting rolls to formats, cutting and winding rolls, as well as packaging – at Pütz Folien this includes e.g. rolls, format goods (sheets) and spools technique.

-Cut, rectangular or defined film pieces produced to customer specifications – ideal for direct consumption or further processing.
+Cut, rectangular or defined film pieces that are produced to customer specifications – ideal for direct consumption or further processing.

 Spools technique

-Winding method where film is wound diagonally overlapping – ensures uniform tension and better further processing on machines.
+Winding form in which film is wound obliquely overlapping – ensures even tension and better further processing on machines.

 Printing

-Refining by applying motifs or text to films using flexo, screen, gravure, or digital printing through partner companies – enables durable, UV- and chemical-resistant designs.
+Refining by applying motifs or text to films using flexographic, screen, gravure or digital printing via partner companies – enables durable, UV- and chemical-resistant decorations.

 Lamination

-Bonding technique in which multiple film layers or film and material are joined with adhesive to optimize stability, protection, and functionality.
+Bonding technology in which several film layers or film and material are bonded with adhesive to optimize stability, protection and functionality.

-Refining the film surface, for example, through coating or texturing – serves to improve optics, haptics, or functional properties.
+Refining the film surface, for example by coating or structuring – serves to improve appearance, feel or functional properties.

-The “Orange Peel Effect” refers to an undesirable, irregular surface structure of films that visually resembles the skin of an orange.
-It occurs when the surface is not completely smooth but shows microscopic irregularities.
+The “orange peel effect” refers to an undesirable, irregular surface structure of films that visually resembles the peel of an orange.
+It occurs when the surface is not perfectly smooth, but shows microscopic irregularities.

-• Relevance in film converting: impairs transparency, print quality, and finishing.
+• Relevance in film converting: affects transparency, print quality and refining.

 • Consequences: haziness, poorer color acceptance, limitations in coatings.